fishsciences/artemis_methods/discussion/future_work.md

 stage, we implemented a basic parameterization to allow for this in the model.
 This initial attempt was based on normally distributed errors which increase as concentrations decrease.
-However, the errors appear to be more likely Poisson distributed (citation).
+However, the errors appear to be more likely Poisson distributed<!--(citation needed?)-->.
 Initial testing reveals some issues with using normally distributed errors.
 Further work is needed to evaluate and implement the most robust method to model the mechanisms involved.